timescale/docs/timescaledb/how-to-guides/configuration/timescaledb-tune.md

-## TimescaleDB tuning tool
+# TimescaleDB tuning tool
 To help make configuring TimescaleDB a little easier, we created a tool called [`timescaledb-tune`][tstune] that handles setting the most common parameters to good values based on your system.
 It accounts for memory, CPU, and PostgreSQL version. `timescaledb-tune` is packaged along with our binary releases as a dependency, so if you installed TimescaleDB from a binary release (including Docker), you should already have access to the tool.
-Alternatively, if you have Go installed, you can use the `go get` command to install it:
+Alternatively, you can use the `go get` command to install it:

 ```bash
 go get timescaledb_tune